Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

-Inflationary NG can be characterized by the dimensionless non-linearity parameter $f_\textrm{NL}$ (see \citet{planck2013-p09a} for more details), which measures the amplitude of primordial NG of quadratic type in the comoving curvature perturbation mode.
-We have estimated $f_\textrm{NL}$ for various NG shapes -- including the three fundamental ones, {\it local}, {\it equilateral}, and {\it orthogonal} -- predicted by different classes of inflationary models.
-Results for these three fundamental shapes are reported in Table \ref{tab:fNL_KSW}, which gives independent estimates for each contribution.
-These results have been obtained using a suite of optimal bispectrum estimators (see \citep{planck2013-p09a}, where a full description of the procedure, as well as of the validation tests can also be found).
-The reported values have been obtained after marginalizing over the Poissonian bispectrum contribution of diffuse point-sources and subtracting the bias due to the secondary bispectrum arising from the coupling of the Integrated Sachs-Wolfe (ISW) effect and the weak gravitational lensing of CMB photons (see \citet{planck2013-p14} for more details).
+Inflationary NG can be characterized by the dimensionless non-linearity parameter $f_{\rm NL}$ \citep{planck2013-p09a}, which measures the amplitude of primordial NG of quadratic type in the comoving curvature perturbation mode.
+We have estimated $f_{\rm NL}$ for various NG shapes, including the three fundamental ones, {\it local}, {\it equilateral}, and {\it orthogonal}, predicted by different classes of inflationary models.
+Results for these three fundamental shapes, obtained using a suite of optimal bispectrum estimators \citep{planck2013-p09a}, are reported in Table~\ref{tab:fNL_KSW}, which gives independent estimates for each contribution.
+The reported values have been obtained after marginalizing over the Poisson bispectrum contribution of diffuse point-sources and subtracting the bias due to the secondary bispectrum arising from the coupling of the Integrated Sachs-Wolfe effect (ISW; Sect.~\ref{sec:ISW}) and the weak gravitational lensing of CMB photons \citep{planck2013-p14}.
 We also obtain constraints on key, primordial, non-Gaussian paradigms, including non-separable single-field models, excited initial states (non-Bunch-Davies vacua), and directionally-dependent vector field models, and we provide an initial survey of scale-dependent features and resonance models.
 The absence of significant non-Gaussianity implies that the speed of sound of the inflaton field in these models must be within two orders of magnitude of the speed of light.

 Moreover, we derive bispectrum constraints on a selection of specific inflationary mechanisms, including both general single-field inflationary models and multifield ones.
 Our results lead to a lower bound on the speed of sound, $c_{s} > 0.02$ ($95\,\%$ CL), in the effective field theory parametrization of the inflationary model space.
-Moving beyond the bispectrum, \Planck\ data also provide an upper limit on the amplitude of the trispectrum in the local NG model, $\tau_{\mathrm{NL}} < 2800$ ($95\,\%$ CL).
+Moving beyond the bispectrum, \Planck\ data also provide an upper limit on the amplitude of the trispectrum in the local NG model, $\tau_{\rm NL} < 2800$ ($95\,\%$ CL).